Kubulambula/Godot-GDShell/addons/gdshell/docs/en/commands/ls.md

 > [!warning]
 > This command is not currently implemented.

-The `ls` command is used to handle scene manipulation.
+The `ls` command is used to list the current scenes tree.

 Syntax: ``ls (scene path)`` command prints a tree view layout of the scene tree.
 For example: